Sharon Hayes (artist)

 Sharon Hayes is an American multimedia artist.
 She came to prominence as an artist and an activist during the East Village scene in the early '90s.
 She primarily works with video, installation, and performance as her medium.
 Using multimedia, she "appropriates, rearranges, and remixes in order to revitalize spirits of dissent".
 Hayes's work addresses themes such as romantic love, activism, queer theory, and politics.
+Hayes works to develop "new representational strategies that examine and interrogate the present political movement, not as a moment without historical foundation but as one that reaches simultaneously backwards and forwards."
 She incorporates texts from found speeches, recordings, songs, letters, and her own writing into her practice that she describes as “a series of performatives rather than performance.”

 Biography

 Hayes studied anthropology at Bowdoin College in Brunswick, Maine, and performance art at the Trinity/La Mama Performing Arts Program in New York in the early 1990s.
 She participated in the Independent Study Program at the Whitney Museum of American Art from 1999 to 2000, and received an MFA in interdisciplinary studies from the University of California, Los Angeles in 2003.
-She is an Associate Professor of Fine Arts at the University of Pennsylvania.
+She is an associate professor of Fine Arts at the University of Pennsylvania.